cvs-health/testilo/README.md

 The `call` module will retrieve the named classification from its directory.
 The `script` module will create a script.
 The `call` module will save the script as a JSON file in the `scripts` subdirectory of the `process.env.SPECDIR` directory.

+To create a script without any issue restrictions, a user can execute the statement `node call script s`.

 #### Options